ACINQ/eclair/docs/release-notes/eclair-vnext.md

 - The default for `eclair.features.option_channel_type` is now  `mandatory` instead of `optional`.
 This change prepares nodes to always assume the behavior of `option_channel_type` from peers when Bolts PR [#1232](https://github.com/lightning/bolts/pull/1232) is adopted.
 Until [#1232](https://github.com/lightning/bolts/pull/1232) is adopted you can still set `option_channel_type` to `optional` in your `eclair.conf` file for specific peers that do not yet support this option, see `Configure.md` for more information.

+- We added a configuration parameter to facilitate custom signet use.
+The parameter `eclair.bitcoind.signet-check-tx` should be set to the txid of a transaction that exists in your signet or set to "" to skip this check.
+See issue [#3079](https://github.com/ACINQ/eclair/issues/3078) for details.

 ### Miscellaneous improvements and bug fixes

 #### Remove confirmation scaling based on funding amount